aarnold45/Project--1/README.md

 - How to Use the Ansible Build

-Description of the Topology
-Access Policies
-ELK Configuration
-Beats in Use
-Machines Being Monitored
-How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.